NoSleepTillLambos/AlgoCrypt/README.md

 <!-- what did you learn outside of the classroom and implement into your project-->

 - I explored the use of Material UI as a way to implement a cleaner and more visually appealing front end .
-- Through the use of Coinponent I implemented a coin ticker bar.
+- Through the use of CoinPonent I implemented a coin ticker bar.
 - Explain your understanding and execution of above skill.

 ### Future Implementation